Editors note: This post was originally published in February 2015 and has been completely revamped and updated for accuracy and comprehensiveness.

 - Device Operating System

-Typical questions I ask as part of this include:
+Typical questions I ask as part of this process include:

 Is your organization locked into supporting an expensive legacy technology and you are tired of paying their ransom?
 Is it hard to attract or keep new talent?
-Or are you trying to future proof your mobile strategy for the unknown ‘next big thing’.
+Are you trying to future proof your mobile strategy for the unknown ‘next big thing’?
+Did I hear that you are a Microsoft shop?

-Define the problem, agree on the audience and establish what will make this POC successful.
+Define the problem, agree on the audience and have all stakeholders agree on what will make this POC successful.

 Once the problem has been defined, now it is time to put all of your cards on the table.
 Spend time reviewing the history of the problem and understanding current constraints.
 Some companies want to protect against retooling developers.
 Others do not want to invest in retraining end-users.
 While some are very open to making a decision that is the very best fit for ‘right now’.

 Talk to your end-users and spend time observing how devices and applications are currently being used.
-This could be a great time to make the case for investing in a UX to make your applications more user-friendly and efficient.
+This could be a great time to make the case for investing in a User Interface (UI) & User Experience (UX) to make your applications more user-friendly and efficient.

 Options that I find myself evaluating often include: